bcrisp084/crispy-computing-machine/README.md

   + [Email](#email)

+  ## Description
+  A readme generator

   ## Instructions
   Initiate the project by entering in the following command.. node index.js

   ## Usage
-   It is used to create a readme that stores all of the info about your project
+   It creates a readme that stores the project info

   ## License
    MIT